Welcome to Bradford

 Cash and pre-paid travel cards

 We recommend that you bring some cash or a pre-paid travel card (around £300) with you, to make sure you can meet your expenses until your bank account becomes active.
+Please do not travel with large amounts of cash.

 When paying a cheque into a UK bank, it will take a number of days before the funds become available (a minimum of four or five days before the funds become available.
 It could take over 28 days if depositing funds from a different currency.